valtix-security/terraform-provider-valtix/docs/resources/profile_network_intrusion.md

 ## Rule Suppressor
 * `source_ips` - (Optional) List of source IPs or CIDRs
 * `rule_ids` - (Optional) List of Rule IDs to filter
+* `gid` - (Optional) Generator ID (GID) necessary when suppressing Talos Ruleset preprocessor rule IDs (lower numbered rule IDs).
+If not specified, default value is `1`, which is the GID for Talos Standard Text Rules (higher numbered rule IDs).

 ## Profile Event Filter
 * `rule_ids` - (Optional) List of Rule IDs to filter